participation roles lab

 noticing something shift but not knowing how to name it

-These are participation roles.
-They aren’t personality traits.
+We tend to think these are personality traits, but they are participation roles.
 They emerge as people coordinate interaction under pressure to keep things moving.

 The Participation Roles Lab is a short live environment where we can watch those roles form as the interaction unfolds.